eclipse/mosaic/README.md

 ## Related repositories

 * [Eclipse SUMO](https://github.com/eclipse/sumo) is coupled directly using the TraCI interface.
 We recommend using the SUMO release `1.8.0`.
-* The coupling to [ns-3](https://www.nsnam.org) is realized by a federate implementation which can be found [in this separate repository](https://github.com/mosaic-addons/ns3-federate).
+* The coupling to [ns-3](https://www.nsnam.org) is realized by a federate implementation which can be found [in our MOSAIC Addons repository](https://github.com/mosaic-addons/ns3-federate).
   We currently support ns-3 version `3.28`.
-* The coupling to [OMNeT++](https://www.nsnam.org) is implemented in a very similar manner.
-The corresponding federate implementation can be found [in this repository](https://github.com/mosaic-addons/omnetpp-federate).
+* The coupling to [OMNeT++](https://omnetpp.org) is implemented in a very similar manner.
+The corresponding federate implementation can be found [in our MOSAIC Addons repository](https://github.com/mosaic-addons/omnetpp-federate).
   We currently support OMNeT++ version `5.5` in combination with the INET framework in version `4.1`.

 ## Contact